ardhityawiedhairawan/Comment-and-Rating--Android/README.md

 Android Comment and Rating
 ==============================

-How to create comment and Rating form.
+How to create comment form with Rating bar stars.

 Result